alessiademarco99/Rope_manipulation/README.md

 # First_attempt_with_jit

-The goal state is the first mass in position (0,0,0) and the last one in position (4,0,0).
+The goal state is the first mass in position (2,0,4.2) and the last one in position (6,0,4.2).
-I started with a simple circle constraint on x and y position of the last two masses to see the behaviour of the algorithm, since I already had them implemented.
 The jit function is applied to the transition of the state and the speed of the algorithm is improved a lot.
+The upper face of teh box constraint is in z=3.2.
+I'm trying with different heights for the goal position to see how the algorithm behaves (3.2 - 3.8 - 4 - 4.2) and also different starting positions.

 Next steps:
 - Add box constraints and contact model for it - done